 No one ever said to me “there are too many public health professionals out there” while I was in grad school.
 (3,4)

 4. The CDC has estimated that only 21% of Americans meet the physical activity guidelines.
 That’s about 80% of inactive Americans as of 2012 (the data is a little outdated but roughly speaking).

-As practicing yogis we know that it is much more than just the physical aspect, but as Western practitioners, that’s usually how most of us entered the yoga scene.
+As practicing yogis we know that it is much more than just the physical aspect, but as a new practitioner, that’s usually how most of us entered the yoga scene.
 80% of Americans may need a yoga teacher and a leader to bring more body and mind awareness.
 (5)

-5. Based on an estimated population of a survey data and 245 million adults living in the US as of 2016, there are 208 million non-Yoga practitioners in the US.
+5. Based on an estimated population of survey data and 245 million adults living in the US as of 2016, there are 208 million non-yoga practitioners in the US.
 (6)

 With so much innovation, technology, and great ideas out there yoga instructors’ careers don’t necessarily have to be based out of a yoga studio.

 Right now in 2020, COVID-19 is definitely showing the yoga community how adaptable and versatile we can be.